What is a Sales Pipeline? 7 Stages & Why You Must Track It

 Have you used any cold emailing solutions before?

-Are you planning on using this solution for in-house, or are you an agency?
+Are you planning on using this solution in-house, or are you an agency?

 Budget quantification: